kwon-a/Physics-Report/README.md

 # Physics-Report
-Contains LaTeX file as well as pdf of the Physics Report
+Contains LaTeX file, diagrams, as well as the pdf of the physics report